irisonia/ServicePathMapper/README.md

 └── stats.json
 ```

 Inside file `0`, you will find a single service-based path:

 ```
 Server1 [Service1] Server2
 ```

 Inside file `0_servers_group`, you will find the participating servers:

 ```
 Server1
 Server2
 ```

-In `stats.json` you will find the config stats and the participation counters.
+Inside `stats.json` you will find the config stats and the participation counters.

-In `log.txt` you will find the raw config input and meaningful messages.
+Inside `log.txt` you will find the raw config input and meaningful messages.

 ---

 ### Input & Output

+- **Input:**

-- Use `--help` or `-h` for detailed input and configuration options.
+  - Use `--help` or `-h` for input options details.

+  - Use `--help-config` for configuration file details.

-- **Key outputs:**
+- **Output:**

   - Paths between servers, with connecting services, grouped by server groups and by path lengths.

+    - For details, see `--help-output` and `--help-paths`.

   - Statistical analysis of the system and the resulting paths.
-- For details, see `--help-output`, `--help-paths`, and `--help-stats`.
+    - For details, see `--help-output` and `--help-stats`.

-- Log messages are saved in `log.txt`.
+  - Configuration summary and log messages are saved in `log.txt`.

 ---

 ## Testing

-- Run all tests using:
+Run all tests using: `pytest`
-`pytest`

 ---

 ## Developer Notes

 - **CodeBehaviorAlert:**

 If the program ever raises a `CodeBehaviorAlert`, this indicates an internal consistency or logic issue.
 **Please open a GitHub issue** describing the error and the circumstances that led to it.
 Before opening a new issue, check the [open issues](https://github.com/irisonia/ServicePathMapper/issues) to see if it’s already reported or being discussed.
 Feel free to comment, add information, or suggest fixes on existing issues-your feedback is valuable!

 - **Contributing & Roadmap:**

 See the [open issues](https://github.com/irisonia/ServicePathMapper/issues) for bugs, feature requests, and planned enhancements.
 If you encounter a bug or have feedback or ideas, please open a new issue or join the discussion on existing ones.
 Pull requests are not being accepted at this time.